mavlink/mavlink-devguide/en/services/ftp.md

 -->

-## C Implementation
+## Implementations

-The FTP Protocol has been implemented (minimally) in C by PX4 <!-- and ArduPilot Flight Stacks, --> and *QGroundControl*.
+The FTP v1 Protocol has been implemented (at least) in PX4, ArduPilot, QGroundControl and MAVSDK.
-This implementation can be used in your own code within the terms of their software licenses.
+Those implementations can be used in your own code within the terms of their software licenses.

 PX4 Implementation:
 * [src/modules/mavlink/mavlink_ftp.cpp](https://github.com/PX4/Firmware/blob/master/src/modules/mavlink/mavlink_ftp.cpp)